project-chip/zap/docs/api.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

 **Kind**: global constant
+<a name="queryPackage"></a>

+## queryPackage

+This module provides the APIs for validating inputs to the database, and returning flags indicating if things were successful or not.

+**Kind**: global constant
 <a name="queryZcl"></a>